 British Prime Minister Liz Truss resigns after weeks of criticism and turmoil

-British Prime Minister Liz Truss has announced her resignation following weeks of criticism from her opponents and members of own her Conservative party, and the resignation of two of her top cabinet picks.
+LONDON — British Prime Minister Liz Truss has announced her resignation following weeks of criticism from her opponents and members of her own Conservative Party and the resignation of two of her top Cabinet picks.

 Truss said she will remain as prime minister until a successor is chosen.
 She said a leadership election will be completed within the next week.